- Site map

 Every effort is made to maintain a comfortable temperature inside the clinic, but it is nearly impossible for it to be comfortable for everyone in such a large group.
 Therefore, you may choose to wear layers under the volunteer scrub top or T-shirt provided or a sweater or jacket that allows your volunteer shirt to show.
 Having the option to change into shorts and/or pants is also a good idea.

-As noted under “What to bring”, clinicians should bring their own protective eyewear, and beginning this year, dental gowns are now required on the clinic floor for all dentists and assistants.
+As noted under “What to bring”, clinicians should bring their own protective eyewear.
+Dental gowns are required on the clinic floor for all dentists, hygienists and assistants.
+One size fits all dental gowns will be provided if needed.

 All dentists and dental hygienists volunteering must have a current Wisconsin license.